Lever Family History

 Lever Name Meaning

-nickname for a fleet-footed or timid person, from Old French levre ‘hare’ (Latin lepus, genitive leporis).
-It may also have been a metonymic occupational name for a hunter of hares. topographic name for someone who lived in a place thickly grown with rushes, from Old English l?fer ‘rush’, ‘reed’, ‘iris’.
-Compare Laver 3.
-Great and Little Lever in Greater Manchester (formerly in Lancashire) are named with this word (in a collective sense) and in some cases the surname may also be derived from these places. possibly from an unrecorded Middle English survival of an Old English personal name, Leofhere, composed of the elements leof ‘dear’, ‘beloved’ + here ‘army’.
+English (of Norman origin): nickname for a fleet-footed or timid person from Old French levre ‘hare’ (from Latin lepus genitive leporis).
+It may also have been a metonymic occupational name for a hunter of hares.
+English: topographic name for someone who lived in a place thickly grown with rushes from Old English lǣfer ‘rush reed iris’.
+Compare Laver .
+Great and Little Lever in Greater Manchester are named with this word (in a collective sense) so the surname may also be a habitational name from these places.
+Dutch and North German: from the medieval personal names Lever a variant of Liever (see Lieber ) and Levert a variant of Lievert (see Liebhart ).
+This surname is very rare in Germany.
+Slovenian: variant of Levar and in North America probably also an altered form of this.